ngnquanq/credit-risk-ml-system/README.md

 ### Data Science Team
 - **Data integration**: Consolidate application, bureau, previous credit, and repayment datasets into a single analytical view.
 - **Feature engineering**: Derive risk indicators (e.g., debt-to-income ratios, missed payment counts, external risk scores).
-- **Model development**: Train and validate predictive models (e.g., gradient boosting) with ROC-AUC as the primary evaluation metric.
+- **Model development**: Train and validate predictive models (e.g., gradient boosting) with AUC as primary metrics
-- **Interpretability**: Provide probability scores and explanations (e.g., SHAP values) to ensure business usability.
-- **Deployment readiness**: Deliver APIs or batch scoring pipelines that can be embedded into operational systems.
+- **Create training pipeline**: Define training pipeline and registry model and its artifact to model registry

+### MLE Team
+- **Build automation pipeline**: Automation pipeline from when the model is approved to go to production.
+- **Ensure feature availability**: Not all features use to train are reflect on production, the team make sure it's there
+- **Troubleshoot bottleneck**: Track for queue up issues, i,e message produce too fast will end up in queue => reduce UX :(

 ### Business Team
-- **Define acceptance thresholds**: Work with DS team to set default-probability cutoffs that balance growth vs. risk.
+- **Define acceptance thresholds**: Work with DS team to set default-probability cutoffs that balance growth vs. risk.  (i.e 0.3 in this case)
 - **Policy alignment**: Adapt credit approval rules and pricing strategies based on model outputs.
 - **Operational integration**: Train loan officers on interpreting model results and using them in decision-making.
 - **Monitoring & feedback**: Establish KPIs to continuously track impact (default rates, approval rates, revenue changes).

 ## Result

-*To be determined after deployment and monitoring phase.*
+The application is now handle these things:
+- **Can handle 500 RPS** while still maintain SLA (the result is within the application day)
+- **High performance ML model** with 70% AUC
+- **Fully automation** from bringing model in staging to production, also automation 100%, i.e credit officer no need to define by hand.
+- **Easy to scale**, by far there is no bottle neck in the ML platform, however a majro scale up can be work with the data platform, i.e indexing for faster retrieval, use multi-thread approach for kafka etc,. to name a few.

+But still, there are few things that it lacks of.
+We will discuss this later at the end.

 # Dataset